Mohammed Hammoud

 LC_ALL=C.UTF-8

-If you do need locale-aware formatting, install the locale in your OS image and set LANG/LC_ALL to match.
-The key is consistency: the environment variables need to match what’s actually installed.
+If you do need locale-aware formatting (or a specific locale like en_US.UTF-8), generate that locale in the OS image and set LANG/LC_ALL to match exactly.